 People's circumstances vary from one to another, so it is extremely difficult to advise how long it may take.
 We will keep in touch with you throughout the process in order to advise the position we have reached and how matters are progressing.
 It also depends on whether a third party is likely to apply to the Court to challenge the Will and it would be extremely unwise for the Estate to be distributed before ten months have passed from the date of the 'Grant of Probate' or 'Grant of Representation'.

-Final winding up

-We will prepare an account to the Executors, setting out the assets and liabilities of the Estate, our fees and the amount available for distribution.
+Final winding up We will prepare an account to the Executors, setting out the assets and liabilities of the Estate, our fees and the amount available for distribution.
 Once approved we will then distribute the Estate.
 How much will it cost?

-Our charges are calculated based on the time spent by the Solicitor assisting you with this and will include: meetings, research and drafting, plus the number of letters, emails and telephone calls required.
+Our charges are calculated based on the time spent on this and will include: meetings, research and drafting, plus the number of letters, emails and telephone calls required.
 Our charges will also contain an element based on the Estate.
 This is because the value is a reflection of the importance of the matter and, consequently, the responsibility of this firm.
 Therefore, we will also charge between 1 and 11⁄2 percent of the gross value of the Estate (excluding any residence in which the deceased resided where the rate will be up to half of 1 percent.)
 There will also be certain additional expenses (known as disbursements) such as court fees and charges for official copies of the grant documents, which we shall incur on your behalf, and which will be added to our account.
 If the administration of the Estate is likely to take some time to complete we may deliver bills at intervals for the work carried out during the conduct of the matter.
 These bills would be payable out of the assets of the Estate.
 This assists our cashflow and enables you to keep track of costs.
 We hope that this short guide has helped you in understanding more about Probate and Administration.
 We would be pleased to meet with you to discuss any Estate matters that you may have.

-Please call:

-Christopher Berry Principal over 30 years' experience Katherine Ashley Principal over 15 years' experience Sherry Foot Associate Solicitor over 7 years' experience Stephen Peck Solicitor over 18 years' experience Liam Connolly Trainee Legal Executive over 5 years' experience on 01305 768888

-Full details regarding the experience and qualifications of the above, can be found by visiting our website - www.pengillys.co.uk - About - Our People.
+Please call us on 01305 768888 We will then put you in touch with a member of our experienced Private Client Team.
+Full details regarding the experience and qualifications of our Private Client Team can be found by visiting our website - www.pengillys.co.uk - About - Our People.
 Further details about Pengillys and how we work, our Terms of Business and Privacy Policy are also available on our website or on request as printed documents.